-Also, for corn tortillas, we’re fans of Masienda, a Southern California-based tortilla company who makes organic corn tortillas with heirloom Mexican corn.
+Also, for corn tortillas, we’re fans of Masienda, a Southern California-based tortilla company that makes organic corn tortillas with heirloom Mexican corn.

 Here’s How To Reheat Tortillas At Home

-We’ve learned the hard way that reheating storebought tortillas is somewhat of an art.
-While toasting tortillas on the stove works in a pinch, there are a few pre-heating tricks to ensure your tortillas are also nice and hydrated — key to a delish tortilla.
+We’ve learned the hard way that reheating store-bought tortillas is somewhat of an art.
+While toasting tortillas on the stove works in a pinch, there are a few pre-heating tricks to ensure your tortillas are also nice and hydrated — the key to a delish tortilla.